facioquo/stock-indicators-python-quickstart/README.md

 ## Install prerequisite software

-My baseline environment and the tools that I've already installed:
+These are the tools that I've already installed and will use in this guide.

-- Windows 11 OS
+> [!NOTE]
+> *Don't sweat the OS*.
+These instructions were written for Windows 11, but are the same for Mac and Linux OS; however, you may need different tool editions.

+### Install Git

 - [Download and install Git for Windows](https://git-scm.com/download/win) for *git* and bash terminal CLI

-> [!NOTE]
-> Don't sweat the OS.
-These instructions are the same for Mac and Linux users; however, you'll have to download a different version of tools installers from the links provided.
-Overall, Python and our library are designed to work everywhere -- on Windows, Linux, and Mac operating systems.

 ### Install Python v3